JAAR91/hello-rails-back-end/README.md

 To get a local copy up and running follow these simple example steps.

-- First, you need to fork the repository [Twitter](git@github.com:JAAR91/hello-rails-react.git)
+- First, you need to fork the repository [Hello Rails Api](https://github.com/JAAR91/hello-rails-back-end/tree/feature/linters)

 - Copy the ssh using the green code button